Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 Is it Hard to Switch Book Publishers?

-It can be difficult, but if you know your rights, read your contract thoroughly and consider hiring an attorney, it’s possible to switch publishers and ensure that your author career is uninterrupted.
+Switching book publishers isn’t the easiest process, but if you know your rights, read your contract thoroughly, or even consider hiring an attorney, it’s possible to switch publishers and ensure that your author career is uninterrupted.
+This article will dive into the key questions authors should ask when debating whether to undertake the challenging but sometimes rewarding effort to change publishers for their next book.

 It might be tricky to change book publishing companies, but this guide can make it a little easier.